 Feeling distressed or unhappy from time to time is normal, however if these feelings are persistent or causing a lot of worry for your child then you may need to talk to them about the professional help available in Calderdale.

-If your child is aged under 18 years and is struggling with their mental health you can contact Open Minds (CAMHS) in Calderdale who provide specialist emotional support for children and young people.
+If your child is aged under 18 years and is struggling with their mental health you can contact Open Minds (CAMHS) in Calderdale who provide specialist mental health support for children and young people.
 Phone: 01422 300 001.

 We all experience times when we feel like we can’t cope, sometimes this can start to affect our everyday lives and prevent us from doing the things we normally do.
 VitaMinds can help.
 We are your local NHS talking therapies service.
 It’s a free service.
 We offer a range of short-term psychological therapies to adults 18-years and over, who are registered with a GP in and live in Calderdale.
 Phone: 0333 0153 494 or refer online: vitahealthgroup.co.uk/vitaminds.